The first-principles phase diagram of monolayer nanoconfined water: Superionic behavior at high pressures

-In order to clarify if our observations correspond to a conventional superionic phase of water in which protons diffuse \vk{within a matrix of oxygen atoms} or a phase in which ionic conductivity occurs through surface hopping of protons, we performed first-principles simulations with explicit graphene sheets (see the SI for computational details). \vk{Although with explicit graphene, protons have the opportunity to stick to and hydrogenate the graphene sheet, these simulations confirm the results obtained with the MLP: There is facile O--H dissociation and long range proton diffusion without the formation of C--H bonds (see video V5).} The fact that the protons remain within the oxygen lattice and do not stick to the surface is consistent with the known affinities of protons with carbon and oxygen and, more importantly, it suggests that \vk{nano-confined water can exhibit a genuine superionic phase as opposed to an interfacial layer with high ionic conductivity.}
+To clarify if our observations correspond to a conventional superionic phase of water in which protons diffuse within a matrix of oxygen atoms or a phase in which ionic conductivity occurs through surface hopping of protons, we performed first-principles simulations with explicit graphene sheets \vk{(see SD video V5)}.
+Although within explicit graphene, protons have the opportunity to stick to and hydrogenate the graphene sheet, these simulations confirm the results obtained with the MLP: There is facile O--H dissociation and long-range proton diffusion without the formation of C--H bonds.
+This observation is consistent with the known affinities of protons with carbon and oxygen and, more importantly, it suggests that nanoconfined water can exhibit genuine superionic behavior as opposed to an interfacial layer with high ionic conductivity. \\